 CloakBrowser — What is it?

-CloakBrowser is a stealth Chromium-based browser designed to bypass bot detection systems, providing a drop-in replacement for Playwright and Puppeteer with source-level fingerprint patches.
+CloakBrowser is a stealth Chromium-based browser that bypasses bot detection tests and serves as a drop-in replacement for Playwright and Puppeteer.

 Source: per README View on GitHub →